-Object-oriented programming languages are, in current days, the dominant paradigm of application development (mostly Java and .NET languages).
+Object-oriented programming languages are in current days, the dominant paradigm of application development (mostly Java and .NET languages).
 They prevail in desktop applications, application development itself (Eclipse), web application servlets, components, beans in application servers, and even in games, mostly in mobile scenarios.
 More recently, there are also increasingly more applications that have long (or very long) execution times and manipulate large amounts of data/information.
 This is becoming more and more relevant in various fields related with e-Science (mostly in the context of Grid and Cloud computing) where Java is becoming the dominant language, albeit used by researchers (programmers) who are often not computer engineers/computer scientists.
-Relevant examples include Chemistry, Computational Biology and Bio-informatics [1-3], with many available Java-based APIs (e.g., Neobio [4])
+Relevant examples include chemistry, computational biology and bio-informatics [19, 18, 22], with many available Java-based APIs (e.g., Neobio [12])

-Often, when the execution of one of those applications is terminated abruptly because of a failure (regardless of it being caused by hardware of software fault, lack of available resources, etc.), all of its work already carried out is simply lost, and when the application is later re-executed with the same parameters and input (e.g., as in the case of a data-processing job), it has to restart its work from scratch, wasting resources and time, and being prone to another failure, to delay its completion with no deadline guarantees.
+Often, when the execution of one of those applications is terminated abruptly due to a failure (regardless of it being caused by hardware of software fault, lack of available resources,...), all of its work already carried out is simply lost and, when the application is later re-executed with the same parameters and input (e.g., as in the case of a data-processing job), it has to restart its work from scratch, wasting resources and time, and being prone to another failure, to delay its completion with no deadline guarantees.